 Parquet Restoration Thorough Guide - Step By Step

 Parquetry has long been a symbol of style and beauty.
-In the past, having such a floor was considered to be a sign of wealth and opulence which only the upper classes could afford.
+In the past, having such a floor was considered to be a sign of wealth and opulence that only the upper classes could afford.
 When approaching the task of restoring your old parquet, you must be aware of its value.
 Old floors are like a fine wine – the older they get, the better they turn out to be.
 As the wood ages, it becomes tougher and less likely to split or warp.
 However, there is more to old floors.
 They have a character, a history written all over them.
 They are something unique which must be preserved.

 Preparing the Floor

-Every floor restoration begins with some mundane tasks.
+Every parquet floor restoration begins with some mundane tasks.
 First, the furniture has to be moved and every breakable object in the area has to go.
 The area must be prepared for the inevitable sanding which will strip the old finish.
 To do that, the parquet has to be cleaned thoroughly.
 Dust particles have abrasive properties and we wouldn’t want them around when the sanding starts.

 Repairing Old Parquet Flooring

 Is the parquet stable?
 Are any blocks damaged or missing?
 These are the first question you should ask yourself.
-While it is pretty obvious if a block has suffered damaged or simply missing, determining whether a block is stable, is a bit trickier.
+While it is pretty obvious if a block has suffered damage or simply missing, determining whether a block is stable, is a bit trickier.
 Each section of the parquet must be gently tapped to discover which parts produce hollow or rattling sounds.
 Recovering individual blocks is also tough since pulling even one or two of them can cause a chain reaction and remove a lot more blocks than initially intended.